slavam2605/ConceptCompiler/src/moklev/asm/README.md

 preceded with other instructions (basic block must have an optional prefix of `phi` instructions and no `phi` instructions inside).

-In this part of text you can ask -- "is it your own attempt to implement LLVM"?
+In this part of value you can ask -- "is it your own attempt to implement LLVM"?
 Yes, it is.

 Instructions
 ------------